Palmer Woods: Bishop Gallagher residence

 Probably the most significant house in the district is the 62-room Bishop Gallagher residence at 19366 Lucerne Drive (also known as 1880 Wellesley Drive).
 The mansion was built in 1925 for the Fisher brothers, who hired the Boston firm of McGinnis and Walsh, specialists in ecclesiastical architecture, to design the Tudor Revival structure.
 Upon completion, the Fisher brothers gave the property to Bishop Michael Gallagher, of the Roman Catholic Archdiocese of Detroit.
 The 40000 sqft home is the largest within the city of Detroit.

 The two-story brick building consists of a large central structure flanked by diagonal wings.
 There are numerous exterior bays, each topped with a parapet capped with masonry and a finial.
 Religious themes are included throughout the house, both on the exterior and the interior.
 On the exterior, medallions, shields and crests are set into the brickwork, and a copper statue of the Archangel Michael defeating Satan is prominent.
 The interior is finished with oak, stone and masonry.
 The residence had, at one time, the largest collection of Pewabic glazed pottery tile in Michigan.

 Bishop Gallagher lived in this house until his death in 1937.
 Subsequent archbishops of Detroit (Cardinals Edward Mooney and John Dearden) also lived in the home.
-Upon Cardinal Dearden's death in 1988, the archdiocese sold the mansion in 1989 to John Salley of the Detroit Pistons.
+Upon Cardinal Dearden's death in 1988, the archdiocese sold the mansion in 1989 to John Salley of the Detroit Pistons for $500,000.

 In 1995, the property was sold by Salley to Bishop Wayne T. Jackson of Great Faith Ministries International, who used it as a home and as offices for his ministry.
 In 2017, the mansion was sold by Jackson for more than $2.5 million to a real estate developer from California who collects historic houses.

 Forbidden Fruits (2006), a movie produced by Marc Cayce, was filmed inside the Bishop Gallagher residence.